kescardoso/datasetbucket/README.md

     a txt file will be created automatically with a list of dependencies keep updating this requirements every time before you git command push, with the same line of command above, the file updates itself with that

-    You are ready to start building your python-flask app!
-    For visual help: follw this Youtube Tutorial https://youtu.be/ojzNmvkNfqc

 ## Local Deployement via VSCode
-### Before you commit your changes to Github and run your app:
+### Download the project folders to your local environment and before you commit your changes to Github for the first time, follow these steps:

-1. Create an env.py and .gitignore files to keep your sensitive data secret on the terminal
+1. If you can't locate these folders in your workspace, make sure you create an env.py and .gitignore files to keep your sensitive data secret

+    On the terminal

     `touch env.py`